 1. Explore the scenic streets of Hallstatt

 The first impressive thing about this little town is its beautiful lakeside view.
 A stroll through the scenic streets is a perfect way to start your Hallstatt winter exploration.
 The streets are flanked by traditional pastel houses, with beautiful balconies.
 Continue your stroll to the amazing Lake street for a picturesque view of the lake and the beautiful snow-covered mountains.

 If you prefer a more structured itinerary then taking a private Hallstatt tour might be a great option for your Hallstatt winter visit.

-As part of the UNESCO World Heritage Sites, the Hallstatt museum is one of the most visited places and for good reasons.
+As part of the UNESCO World Heritage Sites, the Heritage Museum of Hallstatt is one of the most visited places, and for good reasons.
 This museum houses historic treasures from 7 millennia; from the Stone Age to recent history.

 You will find interesting collections from local salt mines, cemeteries, archeological excavations, swords, weapons, Roman remains, etc. And the best part is that they use 3D displays and video animations to keep your experience as exciting as possible.
 No dusty shelves and boring lectures, it’s certainly one of the most amazing winter experiences in Hallstatt.

 Hallstatt is a town rooted in religious beliefs, and there are a number of magnificent church buildings to admire.
 One is the 15th-century Catholic Church of Hallstatt, with a gorgeous Gothic-style altar, Gothic frescoes, invaluable paintings, and artworks.

 Also, marvel at the spectacular vistas of the town and lake from the church balcony.
 Another incredible church to visit is the towering, picture-perfect 18th-century Evangelical church.
 The magnificent Evangelical Church sits just at the city center, by the lakeside, you can stroll down to it from Market Square.